JinZhaoTCD/JinZhaoTCD.github.io/_pages/Positions.md

 Preferred Qualifications: 1) Mater degree in electrical engineering.
 2) Top-tier publication track with related topics

-* **1 fully funded PhD position, start in Sep 2025**
+* **All positions filled in 2025**

-Please send your CV and Transcript to **zhaoj6@tcd.ie** to see future opportunities.
+Please send your CV and Transcript to **zhaoj6@tcd.ie** to see future opportunities in 2026.
 Please use “Doctoral Application + Name” in the email's subject line.